-🤼 Fire building: Energy focus
+Fire building: Energy focus

 Students learn the primitive skill of fire building with flint and steel, no matches.
 They are taught proper fire handling and fire safety.
-They will finish by discussing the variety of ways the sun's energy is captured and then used by humans, along with discussing ways of sourcing energy that are most sustainable for the future.
+They will finish by discussing the variety of ways the sun's energy is captured and then used by humans, along with discussing ways of sourcing energy that are the most sustainable for the future.
+This class must be taught by a camp instructor.